-Tips: How to earn more?
-Become a part-time Airbnb co-host!
+How to earn more?
+A complete guide on part-time Airbnb Co-hosting, and How to Become an Airbnb co-host!

 With the arrival of the summer, the UK will experience an exceptional influx of visitors, offering Airbnb owners a unique opportunity to maximize their income, especially if they own several properties.
 But managing such demand can be complex, and to handle the influx of visitors, they'll need extra support.